 I find it enriches my memory with past races, relationships developed and places i have trained and raced.
 I have lots of memories to draw on and write about.
 Discipline is all that is needed to the mix.
 You might have similar experiences.
 You can make comments to me if you like.
 I will respond and we an make a conversation of it.

-I edited "Raymond Carver, a biography" by Carol Sklenicka a while back.
-He was a short story writer from the 1950's..
+In the recent past, I have edited "Raymond Carver, a biography" by Carol Sklenicka.
+He was a short story writer from the 1950's.
 I find lots of references on writing skill in these pages and chapters.
+With Carol's assistance, I have developed a great admiration for all of Raymond's work and encourage everyone explore his work and make your own decision.

-I am always looking for the next character name or quirk in their personality to personify.
-It is a never ending search that keeps me hungry for the next story line or theme.
-Whether it is perfecting poem, short story or novella or book chapter.
+I am always looking for the next new character name or quirk to add to their personality .
+It is a never ending search that keeps me hungry for putting just the right characters together.
+Whether it is within a poem, short story, novella or maybe a novel!

 I am a Certified Runner Coach per Road